 |ModemManager Reference Manual|

-As with the initialization or enabling sequences, the global disabling sequence is itself splitted into N per-interface disabling steps (being N the number of interfaces exported by the modem).
-Those interfaces implemented by the object but not supported by the modem will not be disabled.
+As with the initialization sequence, the global enabling sequence is itself splitted into N per-interface enabling steps (being N the number of interfaces exported by the modem).
+Those interfaces implemented by the object but not supported by the modem will not be enabled.

-Modems with CDMA capabilities will disable the CDMA interface as part of the global disabling sequence.
-This sequence involves cancelling the periodic checks of registration in the CDMA network.
+Modems with CDMA capabilities will enable the CDMA interface as part of the global enabling sequence.
+This sequence involves setting up the periodic checks of registration in the CDMA network.

 Additional feature-specific interface enablings

 Each feature-specific interface will have its own enabling sequence, with operations which are directly related to the purpose of the interface.
 For example, enabling the Location interface will involve setting up the initial location information; and enabling the Messaging interface will involve loading the initial list of SMS available in the SIM or Modem.